-Ancient Pages has previously presented several truly bizarre and fearsome ancient helmets, but the Viksö helmets differ a lot and were not designed to scare any enemy.
+Ancient Pages have previously presented several bizarre and fearsome ancient helmets, but the Viksö helmets differed significantly and were not designed to scare any enemy.

 Some of them are equipped with eyes and a hooked beak.
 The hooked beak of a bird of prey and the large, round eyes perhaps indicate that it is an owl.

 Scientists investigate the remarkable Kallerup treasure.
 Credit: Kirstine Krath Nielsen / Museum Thy

 The helmets have manes like horses, and the horns on the helmets relate to the ox."
 2